Phone Card 123

-Print up different cards to appeal to different markets
+test Print up different cards to appeal to different markets.

 Distributors and Private Labeling

-Private Labeling As the telecom market becomes more competitive and rates continue to decrease, distributors are constantly vying for new ways to retain customers.
+As the telecom market becomes more competitive and rates continue to decrease, distributors are constantly looking for new ways to retain customers.

 Don't rush to finalize the project without carefully planning exactly what you want.
 You'd be amazed how many distributors call to have cards printed with absolutely no clue of what's involved.
 They think that cards can be printed and delivered in days, not weeks.